POLITICAL PHILOSOPHY – A PRIMER

 [in my view Christ was ambivalent about this: “render unto Caesar that which is Caesar’s and to God that which is God’s” can be read two ways – it does

-that everything returns to God: meanwhile we have to compromise and live with the powers-that-be…
+So one interpretation of Jesus’ response is that it only in the after-life does everything return to God, and meanwhile we have to compromise and live with

 - it is our duty to God, then, to love all (and to preserve life)